frc2609/Charged-Up-2023/docs/Robot Instructions.md

 ## Swerve module alignment
 **THESE ALIGNMENT INSTRUCTIONS ARE FOR THE SWERVE PRACTICE BOT.**

-**FOR THE COMPETITION ROBOT, ALIGN THE NOTCH ON EACH MODULE WITH THE NOTCH ON THE ALUMINUM PLATE.**
+**FOR ROAD RUNNER, ALIGN THE NOTCH ON EACH MODULE WITH THE NOTCH ON THE ALUMINUM PLATE.**

 Before turning on the robot, you must line up all four swerve modules so that the black gear on each wheel faces to the left of the robot: